 Finally, Table 6 presents the models that examine the interaction between a positive increase across the different dimensions of exporting and the presence of existing foreign collaborative agreements.
 As for the case of absorptive capacity (internal R&D intensity), collaborating with foreign partners alleviates (lessens) (at the 10% level) the negative effect that a rapid increase in the number of export markets has on the probability to introduce an innovative product (Model 9).
 Nevertheless, it has no influence when a firm experiences an increase in export intensity (Model 8).
 Again therefore, hypothesis 4b is supported for the case of export breadth and only with reference to an increase.

 Because we are using a non-linear model, some extra care is required when interpreting the interaction coefficients (Zelner, 2009).
-We therefore estimated marginal effects for the increase in the number of export markets variable at different values of the two moderators.
-Results are presented in Figures 1 and 2.
+We therefore estimated marginal effects for the increase in the number of export markets and export intensity variables at different values of the two moderators.
+Results are presented in Figures 1 and 2 for the case of the number of export markets and Figures 3 and 4 for the case of export intensity.
 Figure 1 shows that at lower values of R&D intensity (up to the average R&D intensity in our sample of 0.75%), there is a negative and significant relationship between an increase in export markets and innovative performance.
 It is also evident from Figure 1 that firms with an R&D intensity of between 1% and 6%, are able to alleviate this negative effect given that at those values, an increase in the number of export markets has no significant effect (negative or positive) on innovative performance.
 Finally, firms that have an R&D intensity of around 6% or more, are able to actually benefit from a rapid increase in the number of export markets (positive and significant relationship at the 10% level of significance).

 For the case of the second moderating variable, Figure 2 shows that firms that experience rapid increase in the number of foreign markets and have not formed collaborative agreements abroad are less likely to innovative at a subsequent period (1% level of significance).
 On the other hand, the formation of foreign collaborative agreements has a positive (albeit not significant) effect on innovative performance.

+Finally, Figure 3 shows that across different values of R&D intensity, an increase in exporting intensity has no significant effect on innovative performance and Figure 4 shows that having formed foreign collaborative agreements prior to increasing export intensity, has no impact on innovative performance either.

-Therefore, results from this additional exercise provide further support and are in line with the arguments that we present in the paper regarding how a firm’s R&D intensity and the formation of foreign collaborating agreements change the effect that an increase in export activities has on innovative performance.
+Therefore, results from this additional exercise provide further support and are in line with the arguments that we present in the paper regarding how a firm’s R&D intensity and the formation of foreign collaborating agreements change the effect that an increase in export activities (number of markets) has on innovative performance.
 Firms that have formed foreign collaborative agreements and those with above average levels of R&D intensity are able to reduce (alleviate) the negative effect that a rapid increase in export markets has on innovative performance (significant negative effect becomes non-significant).
 Finally, some evidence exist that firms with very high levels of R&D intensity can actually benefit from a rapid increase in export markets.

-***Insert Figure 1 and 2 here***Discussion
+***Insert Figures 1 and 2 here***

+***Insert Figures 3 and 4 here***

+Discussion